79,938,000 hectares (799,380 sq. km) (308,642 sq. mi)

 Our solutions to protecting Mozambique's unique biodiversity:

-Due to the lethal combination of corruption in law enforcement and lax regulations, the poaching crisis in Mozambique continues unabated.
-In partnership with Peace Parks Foundation, AWF’s Canines for Conservation will be deployed at strategic transit sites and major trafficking hubs throughout Mozambique to curb poaching of rhinos, elephants, and other iconic species.
-Canines are a proven tactic in deterring the ruthless and bloody wildlife trade.
+With its coastline and geographical location, Mozambique serves as a hotspot for wildlife trafficking — a serious threat to Mozambique's wildlife population.
+In partnership with the National Administration for Conservation Areas and the Peace Parks Foundation, AWF’s Canines for Conservation program has stationed wildlife detection dogs and handlers in Maputo with plans to expand into the country.
+The dog team deploys at strategic transit sites and major trafficking hubs throughout Mozambique to curb trafficking and thereby limit poaching of rhinos, elephants, and other iconic species.
+Detection canines are a proven tactic in deterring the ruthless and bloody wildlife trade.

 AWF and the Mozambique Ministry of Tourism signed a historic agreement to solidify and formalize their longstanding partnership to restore the country’s once-abundant and flourishing wildlife by developing new tourism revenues for local communities.